 Currently, the Province is composed of 17 municipalities and 6 cities with a total of 829 barangays (Table 1.1).
-The six cities include the seat of the Provincial Government- Trece Martires City, the defense frontier- Cavite City, the provincial summer capital- Tagaytay City, the City of Dasmariñas under Republic Act 9723 which was ratified last November 25, 2009, and the cities of Bacoor and Imus under Republic Acts 10160 and 10161, respectively.
-Both RAs were signed on April 10, 2012.
+The four cities include the seat of the Provincial Government- Trece Martires City, the defense frontier- Cavite City, the provincial summer capital- Tagaytay City and the newly declared City of Dasmariñas under the Republic Act 9723 which was ratified last November 25, 2009.
+The City of Dasmariñas also happens to be a lone legislative jurisdiction of District IV.
+City of Bacoor and City of Imus were added in the roster of cities in Cavite by virtue of RA 10160 dated February 08, 2012 and RA 10161 dated April 10, 2012, respectively.